Fitness Facts

 • Enhances brain health and mood

-• Improves cellular efficiency (mitochondrial health)
+• Improves cellular efficiency and mitochondrial health

 • Reduces risk of chronic disease